 That's how my baby became a client.

 P.S.
 Toggl and most other time tracking apps have mobile versions, so you can start your baby tracking without being at your computer.
-Or you can connect your app to Alexa or Google Assistant, so you can just say out loud what's happening and have it start the timer in your time tracking app.

 How to use data on your baby client (and work clients, too)